 It’s never too late to do anything you want or to become what you have always wanted to be, no matter your age or where you are.
 There is no expiration date on your destiny.
+Here’s a list of people who found their purpose later on in life.

 Sometimes life can take you far away from your true self, your life journey is influenced by parents, teachers, friends and other people.
 Their beliefs and opinion they may give to you along the way can totally affect your life and decisions, especially if they are negative ones.